wso2-attic/ballerina-integrator/examples/guides/messaging/reliable-delivery/README.md

 2. You can specify the speed for message polling or specify a cron.
 Here we configure it to poll a message every 2 seconds by the cron expression `0/2 * * * * ?`.
 You can leverage this to run the processor at a specified time of the day.
-3. You can configure message processor to retry forwarding the messages it polls from the broker.
+3. You can configure the message processor to retry forwarding the messages it polls from the broker.
 In this example, message will retry `5 times` with an interval of `3 seconds` between each retry.
-If backend responded with `500` or `400` status codes, processor will consider them as failed to forward messages.
+If backend responds with `500` or `400` status codes, processor will consider them as failed to forward messages.
-4. Once all retries to forward the message to the backend, you can either stop the message processor or drop the message and continue.
-Optionally, if a DLC store (another messageStore) is configured message will be forwarded to it, and processor will move to the next message.
+4. Once all retries to forward the message to the backend are over, you can either stop the message processor or drop the message and continue.
+Optionally, if a DLC store (another messageStore) is configured, message will be forwarded to it, and processor will move to the next message.
 In this example, we have specified a DLC store.
 5. In case of connection failure to the message broker, message processor will retry to regain the connection and initialize message consumer back.
 You also have the freedom to configure that retry.
 In here, once every `15 seconds`, it will try